AndreaCalabro-AYES/Conversation_Tool/README.md

 ## Setup Instructions

 ### Prerequisites
-- Ensure you have [Node.js](https://nodejs.org/) installed.
+- Ensure you have Docker Desktop correctly setup
-- You’ll also need npm (usually comes with Node.js).

 ### Installation
 1. **Clone the Repository:**